How to Scrape the Web with Incogniton and Puppeteer

 You've now learned how to scrape dynamically loaded websites while maintaining privacy and security using Incogniton and Puppeteer.
 This approach helps you avoid being detected as a bot in most cases, reducing the likelihood of encountering CAPTCHAs and other anti-bot measures.

-As always, be mindful of each website's terms of service and uphold ethical scraping practices:
+Be mindful of each website's terms of service and uphold ethical scraping practices:

 • Respect robots.txt files